Harsha-Hegde-2005/Human-Activity-Recognition/README.md

 ```

 The script will train the LSTM model twice (once with Adam, once with SGD), print the final test accuracies, and save the results in a plot named `optimizer_comparison.png`.

+## Results and Analysis

+The experiment was designed to compare the Adam and SGD optimizers over 5 epochs using a stable learning rate and a fixed random seed for reproducibility.
+The final results were conclusive:

+-   *Adam Optimizer: Achieved a stable test accuracy of **90.53%*.
+It demonstrated a methodical and effective learning process, starting with lower accuracy and rapidly improving.
+-   *SGD Optimizer: Achieved a test accuracy of **78.38%*.
+While it showed consistent improvement, it learns at a much slower pace than Adam and finished with a significantly lower accuracy.

+The gap between the training and testing accuracy for both models is a positive sign, indicating that the *Dropout layer was effective in preventing overfitting*.
+The model generalizes well to new, unseen data.
+The Adam optimizer proved to be the more efficient and effective choice for this task.